apnadkarni/blt/doc/listview.rst

     command will be executed.

   **-xscrollincrement** *numPixels*
     Sets the horizontal scrolling unit.
-This is the distance the menu is scrolled horizontally by one unit. *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the menu.
+This is the distance the list is scrolled horizontally by one unit. *NumPixels* is a non-negative value indicating the distance in pixels to scroll the list.
 The value may have any of the forms accept able to **Tk_GetPixels**.
 The default is "20".

   **-yscrollcommand** *cmdPrefix*
     Specifies the prefix for a command used to communicate with vertical